HarshithMandi/BigramLanguageModel_Pytorch/README.md

 ## Overview

 This project implements a Bigram Language Model using a Transformer architecture in PyTorch.
-The model is trained on the Tiny Shakespeare dataset to generate text sequences.
+The model is trained on the Wizard of Oz dataset to generate text sequences.
 The following sections provide a detailed walkthrough of the code and its components.

 ## Dependencies